kidusfmariam/Pryme/README.md

-# Pryme: A Python Module for Working with Prime Numbers (Not published yet)
+# Pryme: A Python Module for Working with Prime Numbers

 The `Pryme` package provides various utilities for working with prime numbers.
 This document outlines the functions available in the package, along with their descriptions and usage.